-There have been attempts to provide a central focus for governmental activity in technology matters.
-P.L.
-100-519 created within the Department of Commerce a Technology Administration headed by a new Under Secretary for Technology.
-In November 1993, former President Clinton established a National Science and Technology Council to coordinate decisionmaking in science and technology and to insure their integration at all policy levels.
+November 1993, former President Clinton established a National Science and Technology Council to coordinate decisionmaking in science and technology and to insure their integration at all policy levels.
 However, technological issues and responsibilities remain shared among many departments and agencies.
 This diffused focus has sometimes resulted in actions which, if not at cross purposes, may not have accounted for the impact of policies or practices in one area on other parts of the process.
 Technology issues involve components which operate both separately and in concert.
 While a diffused approach can offer varied responses to varied issues, the importance of interrelationships may be underestimated and their usefulness may suffer.

 Several times, Congress has examined the idea of an industrial policy to develop a coordinated approach on issues of economic growth and industrial competitiveness.
 Technological advance is both one aspect of this and an altogether separate consideration.
 In looking at the development of an identified policy for industrial competitiveness, advocates argue that such an effort could ameliorate much of the uncertainty with which the private sector perceives future government actions.
-It has been argued that consideration and delineation of national objectives could encourage industry to engage in more long-term planning with regard to R&D and to make decisions as to the best allocation of resources.
+Some commentators have argued that consideration and delineation of national objectives could encourage industry to engage in more long-term planning with regard to R&D and to make decisions as to the best allocation of resources.
 Such a technology policy could generate greater consistency in government activities.
 Because technological development involves numerous risks, efforts to minimize uncertainty regarding federal programs and policies may help alleviate some of the disincentives perceived by industry.

-The development of a technology policy, however, would require a new orientation by both the public and private sectors.
-There is widespread resistance to what could be and has been called national planning, due variously to doubts as to its efficacy, to fear of adverse effects on our market system, to political beliefs about government intervention in our economic system, and to the current emphasis on short-term returns in both the political and economic arenas.
-Yet proponents note that planning can be advisory or indicative rather than mandatory.
-The focus provided by a technology policy could arguably provide a more receptive or helpful governmental environment within which business can make better decisions.
-Advocates assert that it could also reassure industry of government's ongoing commitment to stimulating R&D and innovation in the private sector.
+The development of a technology policy, however, is a contentious issue.
+There is widespread resistance to what could be and has been called national planning, due variously to doubts as to its efficacy, to fear of adverse effects on our market system, to political beliefs about government intervention in our economic system, and to the current emphasis on short- term returns in both the political and economic arenas.
+Opponents of a national industrial policy may see this approach as government interference in the marketplace to "pick winners and losers."
+Instead, it is argued, measures that would occasion a better investment environment for industry to expand innovation-related efforts would be preferable to government decisionmaking in technological advancement.

 Consideration of what constitutes government policy (both in terms of the industrial policy and technology policy) covers a broad range of ideas from laissez-faire to special government incentives to target specific high-technology, high-growth industries.
 Suggestions have been made for the creation of federal mechanisms to identify and support strategic industries and technologies.
 Various federal agencies and private sector groups have developed critical technology lists.
 However, others maintain that such targeting is an unwanted, and unwarranted, interference in the private sector which will cause unnecessary dislocations in the marketplace or a misallocation of resources.
-The government does not have the knowledge or expertise to make business-related decisions.
+From their perspective, the government does not have the knowledge or expertise to make business-related decisions.
 Instead, they argue, the appropriate role for government is to encourage innovative activities in all industries and to keep market related decisionmaking within the business community that has ultimate responsibility for commercialization and where such decisions have traditionally been made.